climax-dev-1/Secure-Proxy/docs/about.md

 The [Signal CLI REST API](https://github.com/bbernhard/signal-cli-rest-api) provides a robust HTTP interface to the Signal Messenger service.
 **Secured Signal API** works as a **reverse proxy**, forwarding approved requests to your existing Signal CLI REST API instance, while managing access and configuration.

-It’s designed for developers who want to:
+It's designed for developers who want to:

 - **Restrict** or **log** certain API calls,
 - Enforce **authentication**,